aws-amplify/amplify-ui/.changeset/eleven-beers-design.md

 '@aws-amplify/ui-react': patch
 ---

-Added fix so zero size files will upload and not freeze the File Uploader component.
+Added fix so zero byte size files will upload and not freeze the File Uploader component.